romi/romi-robots-docs/docs/wip-peter/index.md

 The `camera` section: This section should reflect the topic name of the Romi App.
 In case you want your app to be known as `top-camera` on the network and in the `rcom-registry`, then you should similarly call the section `top-camera`.
 This allows to specify several cameras in the same configuration file.

 The `camera` section is still work in progress.
-Most of the fields are optional and for information only (i.e. they are not used by `romi-camera`).
+Most of the fields are optional and for information only (i.e. they are not used internally by the `romi-camera` app).
 The data can be requested and stored as meta-data with the images.
 In Python, the data can be obtained using the `camera.get_camera_info()` method.